lepture/authlib/docs/community/sustainable.rst

 -------------------

 Authlib is accepting sponsorships via Patreon_.
-You are welcome to become a support, a backer or a company sponsor.
+You are welcome to become a supporter, a backer or a company sponsor.

 .. _Patreon: https://www.patreon.com/lepture